Leena Kumari 10 Min Read

 Healing Approaches That Restore Safety

-Effective healing approaches share one core feature: they restore safety at the level of the nervous system.
+Effective healing approaches share one core feature: they restore emotional safety at the level of the nervous system.
+These approaches involve the body, respect pacing, and prioritize relationship.

 Creating a Culture of Healing